-Are you sick and tired of being sick and tired?!?
-You live paycheck to paycheck and you are completely over being perpetually stressed about money?
-Guess what?
-Your finances are out of control!
-These 8 tips will help you take control of your finances – and your life!
+Are you sick and tired of being sick and tired?
+Your finances are out of control, you live paycheck to paycheck and you are perpetually stressed about money.
+These eight tips will help you improve your finances…and your life.

-Paying off that debt felt like a huge mountain that was insurmountable.
-But it wasn’t.
-Paying off debt and living debt-free IS completely possible!
+Paying off debt can feel like a huge mountain that is insurmountable.
+But it isn’t.
+Paying off debt and living debt-free is possible.
 You just need to take it one step at a time.

 But if it’s not, that’s OK.
-You are definitely NOT alone.
-Having a clear picture of your current financial situation will allow you to set goals and create a plan of attack!
+You are definitely not alone.
+Having a clear picture of your current financial situation will allow you to set goals and create a plan of attack to improve your finances.

 This is an essential step that cannot be skipped, no matter how scary it may seem, especially if you’ve been down this road before with little success!

-Focusing on financial self-care and improving your finances can change your marriage (or partnership) in ways you can’t even imagine!
-Your best chances for success are tackling your finances as a team.
-I know this isn’t always easy.
+Focusing on financial self-care and improving your finances can change your marriage (or partnership) in ways you can’t even imagine.
+Your best chance for success is tackling your finances as a team, even though it isn’t always easy.

 - Always come from a place of love.
 No one wants to feel pressured or bullied.